STTLab/HIV-64148/README.md

         --assember canu
 ```

-> The created environment is not persistance, if you need to reuse the assembler installed in the container pleae use [`docke exec`](https://docs.docker.com/reference/cli/docker/container/exec/) to execute command on the container.
+> The created environment for non built-in assembler is not persistance, if you need to reuse the assembler installed in the container pleae use [`docke exec`](https://docs.docker.com/reference/cli/docker/container/exec/) to execute command on the container.

 ### Customize assembler parameters